Kotti/kotti_multilingual/README.rst

 Features
 ========

-The package contains a single content type ``LanguageSection`` which is supposed to be the container of all content in a specific language.
-All content that is created in (or moved into) such a subtree will be automatically tagged with the language of the section.
+The package contains a single content type ``LanguageRoot`` which is supposed to be the container of all content in a specific language.
+All content that is created in (or moved into) such a subtree will be automatically tagged with the language of the root.
 This is done by subscribing to Kotti's ``ObjectInsert`` and ``ObjectUpdate`` events.

-You can place ``LanguageSection`` instances wherever you want in your content tree, but it is considered best practice to have a tree structure like this::
+You can place ``LanguageRoot`` instances wherever you want in your content tree, but it is considered best practice to have a tree structure like this::

  - /            Document        language neutral
-    - /en       LanguageSection     English
+    - /en       LanguageRoot    English
-    - /de       LanguageSection     German
+    - /de       LanguageRoot    German
-    - /nl       LanguageSection     Dutch
+    - /nl       LanguageRoot    Dutch
     - /images   Document        language neutral

 Setup
 =====